Pets, Real and Fictional

 Happy Easter to all cat and dog lovers!

 When we first brought Chance home, we knew that this beagle had some very large paws to fill, although his paws are quite humongous.
-Since his birthdate is July 3, he shares that special day of birth with his esteemed, beloved and dearly departed predecessor, Bootsie.
+Since his birthdate is July 2, he almost shares that special day of birth with his esteemed, beloved and dearly departed predecessor, Bootsie, who was born on July 3.

 From those wide open romping fields in the sky, the old Liberty Dog is showing the young Liberty Dog how to live fully, with a spirit of independence, second to none!
 So, on this day, we all salute you, Chance: Happy Birthday!